anderartola/Lipschitz-bandits/README.md

    - Reward functions are assumed to be Lipschitz continuous, meaning the difference in rewards between two arms is bounded by a constant times the distance between them.
    - This smoothness assumption allows the agent to generalize information from explored regions to unexplored ones.

-### Goals of This Project

-- Implement state-of-the-art algorithms for best-arm identification in continuous spaces under the Lipschitz continuity assumption.
-- Provide benchmark comparisons for different algorithms.
-- Enable visualization and analysis of the performance of algorithms across various reward landscapes.

 ### References